Making your business wheelchair accessible is more than just an act of compliance—it’s a commitment to inclusivity and customer care.

 If you have a store or shop, your designated wheelchair-accessible register or checkout lane should always be open during business hours.

-4. Install access-friendly doors and pathways
+4. Wheelchair door width Australia: Install access-friendly doors

 A better solution would be to install automated disabled access doors that allow for the effortless passage of all people.

-A ramp can also be installed in areas that are accessible through stairs, although a better alternative would be elevators, especially for tall buildings.
+Ramps also be installed in areas that are accessible through stairs, although a better alternative would be elevators, especially for tall buildings.

 Avoid locking any bathroom or lifts that are supposed to be accessible to the public during business hours.
 You should also ensure accessible bathrooms can be easily located through the use of a continuous, accessible path.